kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 If you look at the Network panel in the developer tools now, you'll notice that no time stamp as been append to the filename.

-<a href="http://api.jquery.com/jQuery.getScript/" target="blank">Read more about "jQuery.getScript()"</a>
+<a href="http://api.jquery.com/jQuery.getScript/" target="blank">Read more about "jQuery.getScript()"</a>.

 <a name="jqxhr-promises-deferreds"></a>
 <h4 class="h4-guide">jqHXR & Promises</h4>
-The `$.ajax()` method and some of the shorthand methods return the "jQuery XMLHttpRequest" object, commonly referred to as "jqHXR".
-The `.load()` shorthand method does not return jqXHR.
+The `$.ajax` method and some of the shorthand methods return the "jQuery XMLHttpRequest" object, commonly referred to as "jqHXR".
+The `.load` shorthand method does not return jqXHR.

 jqXHR is basically the traditional `XMLHttpRequest` browser object wrapped in a specific jQuery API.
 The jQuery documentation refers to jqXHR as a "superset" of the browser's XHR.